Melgrin filled the brass pot with water from the well and hoisted it onto her hip. “Come on, Elswyth.”

 “Don’t we all?”
 Elswyth whispered.

 “Your Majesty,” Melgrin called.
 “We’re ‘ere for your bath.”

-His pink eyelids fluttered and opened as he gasped through his mouth, awakening. “’Course,” he gurgled, trying to push his massive form into a sitting position.
+His pink eyelids fluttered and opened as he gasped, awakening. “’Course,” he gurgled, trying to push his massive form into a sitting position.

-Elswyth took the liberty of helping him, and nearly gagged at the odors it stirred up.
+Elswyth took the liberty of helping him and nearly gagged at the odors it stirred up.
 She turned from him, greeted by Melgrin’s twinkling, sassy eyes.

-“This is Elswyth.
-She’s new, Your Majesty.”
-Melgrin lifted Papa Egrit’s shirt over his head, revealing a terrible, raw, putrid mass on his back.
+“This is Elswyth, Your Majesty,” Melgrin explained.
+“She’s new.”
+She lifted Papa Egrit’s shirt over his head, revealing a raw mass on his back.
 Melgrin sucked air through her teeth.
 “It’ll be a ‘ard scrubbin’ today.”

 “Silly girl.
 This!”
 She gestured to the tender area on Papa Egrit’s back.
-“Ye take this brush, dip it in the water, and scrub the nubs, hard as ye can.”
+“Ye take this brush, dip it in the water, and scrub the nubs hard as ye can.”

 Elswyth pleaded with her eyes, begging not to be left alone with this task.